Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

 # Objective for Production Agent

 ## Action Statement
+Develop a comprehensive backstory for Isabella Torres, focusing on her motivations, challenges, and relationships with other key characters, to enhance narrative depth and character engagement.

+## Action Statement
 Develop a comprehensive character profile for Isabella Torres, focusing on her political expertise, motivations, and internal conflicts, to enhance the narrative depth of the Terminal Velocity project.

 ## Source Files